vulsdoc/vuls/docs/usage-configtest.md

 | FreeBSD      |                 10 | -            |
 | Raspbian     |     Wheezy, Jessie | -            |

 The configtest subcommand also checks sudo settings on target servers whether Vuls is able to SUDO with nopassword via SSH.
-And if you run Vuls without -ssh-native-insecure option, requiretty must be defined in /etc/sudoers.
+And if you run Vuls with -ssh-native-insecure option, requiretty must be defined in /etc/sudoers.
 ```
 Defaults:vuls !requiretty
 ```